-Blackberries are tasty, fleshy, and juicy fruits that have an intense color (purple-black) and a delicate sweet taste.
-There are many species of blackberries, but the most common are the ones that we find in supermarkets.
+Blackberries are tasty, fleshy and juicy fruits that have an intense color (purple-black) and a delicate sweet taste.
+There are many species of blackberries, but the most common are the ones we find in supermarkets.

-They are not the most popular berries, but they should be, because their nutritional profile truly leads the way in terms of vitamins, minerals, and other essential nutrients for health, including vitamin C, potassium, and beta-carotene.
+They are not the most popular of berries, but they should be, because their nutritional profile really leads the way in terms of vitamins, minerals and other essential nutrients for health, including vitamin C, potassium and beta-carotene.

 Why do we love them?
-Because they are durable, tasty, and extremely healthy.
-Moreover, the consumption of blackberries has an important contribution in terms of the formation and strengthening of the collagen structure, directly responsible for the toned appearance of our skin.
+Because they are durable, tasty and very healthy.
+In addition, the consumption of blackberries has an important contribution in terms of the formation and strengthening of the collagen structure, directly responsible for the toned appearance of our skin.

 0